Trump says Germany is 'very bad' on trade

 "He said they're very bad on trade but he doesn't have a problem with Germany," Cohn told reporters who are traveling with Trump to a G7 summit in Sicily, Italy, on Friday.

-A spokeswoman for Germany's economy ministry declined to comment on Trump's remarks.
+A spokeswoman for Germany's economy ministry declined to comment on Trump's remarks, but they won't help his tricky relationship with Europe's leading power.

 German media first reported that Trump had repeated previous criticism of the country over its large trade surplus at a meeting with European Commission President Jean-Claude Juncker.